abumanidc/Abu-Mani/README.md

-# Abu-Mani
-To share the insights on data analysis projects using Python and MySQL

 Project 1
 The project was to extract data from a data set containing data about the top 4000 youtube channels based on subscibers.